LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 * Coherency with other projects.

 Let's consider the example of Umpire/RAJA/CHAI.
 Those projects work together and have synchronized releases.
 They all use Uberenv for their CI.

 For those projects we try to:

-* Use the same Spack reference (behave coherently in tests).
+* Use the same Spack reference so testing behaves coherently across projects.

 * Use a Spack reference as new as possible, without changing it every month (for now).